novateams/nova.core/nova/core/roles/keycloak/README.md

 Refer to the [defaults/main.yml](https://github.com/novateams/nova.core/blob/main/nova/core/roles/keycloak/defaults/main.yml) file for a list and description of the variables used in this role.

+Refer to the to the [templated config file](https://github.com/novateams/nova.core/blob/main/nova/core/roles/keycloak/templates/config.j2) for more details on what variables can be used.

+To create your own custom configuration template:

+1. Use the one provided in the role as a starting point
+2. Export the running Keycloak realm configuration from the admin console
+3. Modify the template to include the desired configuration based on the exported configuration

 ## Dependencies

-- `nova.core.docker`
+- `nova.core` Ansible collection

 ## Example

-To add extra configuration to vars follow these steps:

-1. Configure the keycloak settings manually and test that they work
-2. Export the realm configuration from Keycloak admin console
-3. Based on the exported configuration, create the corresponding variables in your host/group vars to be used by this role.

 ```yaml
 # Example on how to install Keycloak with Providentia client and LDAPs (AD) group mapper